 The latter, industrially produced trans fats, are associated with coronary heart disease, but the naturally occurring forms in animal products are not.

 The research findings of this enormous study are in total contradiction with everything that medicine has been teaching us over the last thirty plus years.
-The long and the short of it is that the naturally occurring trans fats in meat and dairy products are not associated with a higher rate of heart disease, but those in industrially produced products are strongly inflammatory in the blood vessels.
+The long and the short of it is that the naturally occurring trans fats in meat and dairy products are not associated with a higher rate of heart disease, but those in industrially produced so-called foods are strongly inflammatory in the blood vessels.

-In short, the authors state, in this synthesis of observational evidence, we found no clear association between higher intake of saturated fats and all cause mortality, CHD, ischemic stroke, or type 2 diabetes among apparently healthy adults.
+In short, the authors state, in this synthesis of observational evidence, "we found no clear association between higher intake of saturated fats and all cause mortality, CHD, ischemic stroke, or type 2 diabetes among apparently healthy adults."

 At a great cost to your health.